flotiq/flotiq-docs/docs/Deep-Dives/metaapi.md

 ## 6. Authenticate your Connectors

+We need to add API keys both from google and from flotiq, so we can fetch the data from the API and push it to the google sheet.
+Here is step by step guide how to do it:

 As you can see in the right sidebar, there are a few alerts.
 To update our configuration, click the "Fix" button next to Flotiq User API.

 ![Fix authentication problem](images/metaapi/meta-10.png){: .border}

-In the settings panel for Flotiq User API, click "Configure Authentication", and paste here your API Key from Flotiq
+In the settings panel for Flotiq User API, click "Configure Authentication", and paste here your API Key from Flotiq.
+In this case, the `Read Only` API Key will suffice.

 !!!
 Note
     If you are new to Flotiq, check how to obtain your [Flotiq API Key](https://flotiq.com/docs/API/)